Little Black Book (film): Critical response

-The film received negative reviews.
+The film received mostly negative reviews.
 On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 22% based on reviews from 111 critics, with an average rating of 4.4/10.
 The website's critics consensus reads, "An obnoxious, awkward mix of romantic comedy and reality show satire."
-Metacritic, which uses a weighted average, assigned the film a score of 36 out of 100, based on 33 critics, indicating "generally unfavorable reviews".
+Metacritic, which uses a weighted average, assigned the film a score of 36 out of 100, based on 33 critics, indicating "generally unfavorable" reviews.

 Entertainment Weekly's Scott Brown awarded Little Black Book a D, stating, "The big climax isn't climactic, just hysterical and incoherent.
 Murphy, with her bug-eyed, love-me mugging, is simply too slight and gawky to play the Everygirl."
 Similarly, Carla Meyer of the San Francisco Chronicle gave the film a poor review, criticizing the script and acting.

-The film received some positive reviews; Andrea Gronvall of the Chicago Reader praised the film's humor, rating the film three and a half stars.
+However, the film received some positive reviews; Andrea Gronvall of the Chicago Reader praised the film's humor, rating the film three and a half stars.
 Roger Ebert awarded the film three stars out of four and praised Murphy's performance.